 Drug candidates MOR208 and MOR202 may give MorphoSys its first opportunity to market a drug on its own.

 THERAPEUTIC ANTIBODIES – PARTNERED DISCOVERY

 By developing drugs with a number of partners, MorphoSys has been able to spread the risk inextricably linked with drug development over a broader spectrum.
-With around 90 individual therapeutic antibodies currently in partnered development programs, it is becoming more likely that MorphoSys will have an opportunity to participate financially in marketed drugs.
-In 2015, three antibodies were in phase 3 clinical development.
-If the results of the clinical studies are positive, it is conceivable that an approval could be granted in the near future.
-Our partner Novartis, for example, has announced that it may file for the approval of bimagrumab in 2016.
+With 100 individual therapeutic antibodies currently in partnered development programs, it is becoming more likely that MorphoSys will have an opportunity to participate financially in marketed drugs.
+Our partner Janssen, for example, submitted an application to the US Food and Drug Administration (FDA) in November of 2016 to receive regulatory approval for guselkumab.